WebAssembly/spec/md-proto/WebAssembly.md

-Implementations are permitted to further implement the IEEE 754-2008 section "Operations with NaNs" recommendation that operations propagate NaN bits from their operands, however it is not required.
+Implementations are permitted to further implement the IEEE 754-2008 section "Operations with NaNs" recommendation that operations propagate NaN bits from their operands, however it isn't required.

 > All computations are correctly rounded, subnormal values are fully supported, and negative zero, NaNs, and infinities are all produced as result values to